schemen/OpenFormicaria/docs/formicaria.md

 * Plexiglass can be press fitted or via screws
 * All Formicaria are available in CV1(Legacy) and CV2 trim.

+Don't forget to print the basin and lid for your nest!

-## Available Formicaria
+## Formicaria Size S
-A list of Formicaria that are available!
+Small size formicarium, 70mm x 80mm x 20mm.

-### Size S
+### Template Size S
-* Template is available (PSD and Empty Formicarium to fill yourself)
+Do it yourself with Photoshop and Microsoft 3D Builder!

+### Lasius S
-* Lasius nest inspired insert
+Lasius nest inspired insert

-* Print with supports enabled
+### Plexiglass sizing
+The glass cutout is 62mm x 62mm.
+If you want, you can use a small drill bit that fits M3 screws.

+## Formicaria Size M
+Medium size formicarium, 105mm x 115mm x 20mm.

-### Size M
+### Template Size M
-* Template is available (PSD and Empty Formicarium to fill yourself)
+Do it yourself with Photoshop and Microsoft 3D Builder!

+### Lasius M
-* Lasius nest inspired insert
+Lasius nest inspired insert

-* Print with supports enabled
+### Plexiglass sizing
+The glass cutout is 97mm x 97mm.
+If you want, you can use a small drill bit that fits M3 screws.

-### Other sizes
+## Other sizes
 * Coming soon!